-The Part D Explanation of Benefits tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
-The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost sharing that may be available.
-You should consult with your prescriber about these lower cost options.
-Chapter 6 (What you pay for your Part D prescription drugs) gives more information about the Part D Explanation of Benefits and how it can help you keep track of your drug coverage.
+The Part D Explanation of Benefits tells you the total amount you, others on your behalf, and we have spent on your Part D prescription drugs and the total amount paid for each of your Part D prescription drugs during each month the Part D benefit is used.
+The Part D EOB provides more

-A Part D Explanation of Benefits summary is also available upon request.
-To get a copy, please contact AvMed's Member Engagement Center (phone numbers are printed on the back cover of this booklet).
+The Part D Explanation of Benefits is also available upon request.
+To get a copy, please contact AvMed's Member Engagement Center (phone numbers are printed on the last page of this booklet).